 Random monitoring programs

 Of the meat programs, cattle, sheep, goats and pigs provide the largest number of samples for residue monitoring.
 Other meat programs cover products derived from camels, buffalo, eggs, deer, goats, honey, horses, kangaroos, poultry (chicken, duck, turkey, spatchcock and quail), ratites (emu and ostrich) and wild boars.
-The two aquatic animal programs cover aquaculture and wild-caught seafood.
+The two seafood programs cover aquaculture and wild-caught seafood.

 Sample collection and analysis